Daniel

 Chapters

-- 1Daniel and his three friends are taken captive to Babylon, where they refuse the king's food, remain faithful to God, and are found healthier and wiser than all the king's other trainees.
+- 1Daniel and his three friends are taken captive to Babylon, where they refuse the king's food, remain faithful to God, and are found healthier and wiser than the king's other trainees.

-- 5During a great feast, King Belshazzar sees a mysterious hand write a message on the wall; Daniel interprets it as God's judgment on Belshazzar, and that very night Babylon falls to the Medes and Persians.
+- 5During a feast, King Belshazzar sees a mysterious hand write a message on the wall; Daniel interprets it as God's judgment on Belshazzar, and that very night Babylon falls to the Medes and Persians.

-- 7Daniel sees a night vision of four terrifying beasts rising from the sea, followed by the Ancient of Days taking His throne and giving everlasting dominion to "one like a son of man."
+- 7Daniel sees a night vision of four beasts rising from the sea, followed by the Ancient of Days taking His throne and giving everlasting dominion to "one like a son of man."

 - 8Daniel receives a vision of a ram and a goat, which the angel Gabriel interprets as representing the Medo-Persian and Greek empires and a coming king of fierce countenance.

-- 9Daniel prays a heartfelt confession on behalf of Israel, and the angel Gabriel reveals the prophecy of the seventy weeks, outlining God's timetable for atonement, righteousness, and the coming of the Anointed One.
+- 9Daniel prays a confession on behalf of Israel, and the angel Gabriel reveals the prophecy of the seventy weeks, outlining God's timetable for atonement, righteousness, and the coming of the Anointed One.

 - 11The heavenly messenger gives Daniel a detailed prophecy of future conflicts between the kings of the north and the kings of the south, culminating in the rise of a contemptible ruler who desecrates the temple.

-- 12The vision concludes with a promise of unprecedented tribulation followed by deliverance, the resurrection of the dead, and the instruction to seal the book until the time of the end.
+- 12The vision concludes with a promise of tribulation followed by deliverance, the resurrection of the dead, and the instruction to seal the book until the time of the end.